ekalosak/trace_genomics/README.md

 ## The LASSO alternative
-Fitting a full, one-way linear model using cross-validation to tune the penalty parameter (~35 after CV) yields the following quality plot:
+Fitting a full, one-way linear model using cross-validation to tune the penalty parameter (using l=10 after CV) yields the following quality plot:

 ![Image](https://raw.githubusercontent.com/ekalosak/trace_genomics/master/lasso_quality.png)

-And the prediction accuracy looks similar to the regression tree's:
+The prediction accuracy looks poor, but can be improved by tuning.
 ![Image](https://raw.githubusercontent.com/ekalosak/trace_genomics/master/lasso_pred.png)

+The microbes with non-zero coefficients are:
+1. Actinobacteria
+2. Belnapia
+3. Nitrosospira
+4. Agrobacterium tumefaciens
+5. Amauroascus niger